scallop/scallop/README.md

 ========
 A simple CLI parsing library for Scala, written in spirit of Ruby's [Trollop](http://trollop.rubyforge.org/).
 Works on Scala 2.9.x.

-It supports POSIX-style long (--opt) and short (-a, -abc) options, and property args (-Dkey=value, -D key1=value key2=value).
+Scallop supports POSIX-style long (--opt) and short (-a, -abc) options, and property args (-Dkey=value, -D key1=value key2=value), extracting lists of argumets to option, and matching on trailing arguments.

-Also it supports extracting the un-parsed ending of options.
+It should be noted that the whole option builder is completely immutable (thus thread-safe), so you can reuse it, delegate argument construction to sub-modules, etc.

 Installation
 ============